What if matter is made of consciousness, just like a dream is made of consciousness?

 This unnatural mental schism engenders an underlying anxiety and fear that perpetually runs in the background of the mind.
 At the deepest level, we know something is missing, that something doesn't fit.
 Recognizing the radical incompleteness of the stories we've been told is the beginning of healing that schism and unleashing the full scope of the mind.

 There are many more reasons to consider the primacy of consciousness, including

 - It's the simplest and most comprehensive theory of the nature of reality.

 - It will lead to a deeper understanding of science that can help us understand anomalous experiences.
-(The primacy of consciousness is pro-science, which is often lost on those defending the matter-first perspective.)
+(The primacy of consciousness is pro-science, a point that is often missed due to these misunderstandings.)

 - It will lead to the development of more powerful technologies.
 (It can be argued that perhaps it is good we don't have a deeper understanding of the nature of reality given that the knowledge can easily be misused.)